qooxdoo/qooxdoo/docs/cli/contrib.md

 because dependencies are managed and checked on the level of the repository, not of the library.
 When you `qx contrib publish` the repository, the versions of all libraries will be set to the one of the main library.

+## How to hide your contrib from being listed

+If you delete the contrib repository on GitHub, it will be removed from the contrib registry when the registry is regenerated nightly.
+However, there might be situations in which you want the library to be accessible without showing up in `qx list`, for example, when you rename or deprecate a library, or if you create a fork that your application depends on, but which you don't want others to use.

+To achieve this, simply add `(unlisted)` or `(deprecated)` (with the brackets) to the description of the repository on GitHub (the one below the name of the repository).
+This way, the library will not be listed unless `--all` is passed to `qx list`.

 ## Install contribs automatically